 All you need is your name, a short description of the type of writing you do, a link to your published articles, and a place to publish your blog posts.
 This is a simple type of blog you can put up very quickly on Tumblr or WordPress.
 This will give you a jump start on

 Review your social media accounts and follow prominent writers and editors

 You will need to be active on Twitter, Facebook, Tumblr, and LinkedIn.
 You will get a lot of active writing groups on Facebook and a ton of writing conversations on Twitter and Tumblr.
 If you’re interested in doing some copywriting or corporate work, you need to be on LinkedIn.
 Include a picture of yourself to make it easier for clients to identify you.

 Set your rates

 Setting rates are supposedly the most difficult tasks in freelancing.
-This is true for beginners who have no experience about the average rate in the industry.
+This is true for beginners who have no experience with the average rate in the industry.
 But before setting a random rate, do your research and see what other writers are charging.
 Then, adjust your rates based on your experience and client base.
 Keep adjusting your rates as you gain more experience.

 Congratulations!
 You’re on your way there.
 If you follow these simple steps strictly, you have a high chance of building a successful freelance writing career.
 Take your writing to the next level and begin earning some serious income.